 - Self-direction.
 Learning in graduate school is less structured and I seek students who can take some responsibility for their own learning.
 You will need to become an expert in your area of study and from the time you arrive, you will be responsible to seeking out the pertinent readings, contacts, and information to help you successfully complete your project.
 In some cases you may be learning about topics or methods that are less familiar to me – I hope that you can teach me about these new concepts.
 I am looking for students who can thrive in that environment and who can take a little bit of direction and guidance and run with it.

 Tuition costs at HSU are reasonable for in-state students.
-If you are applying to come here from out of state, let me know right away so we can apply for a waiver of out of state tuition.
+HSU is also part of the Western Regional Graduate Program which allows students from Western US states and territories to pay in-state tuition.
+If you are applying to come here from out of one of these states, let me know right away so we can apply for a waiver of out of state tuition.
 There are a limited number of waivers available for graduate students.
 Typically a Masters takes 2 years to complete.
 But, in some cases it can take students longer than that to complete their thesis – particularly if they are working at the same time.
 The average time to graduation is probably closer to 2.5 or 3 years.
 Keep this in mind as you are factoring out the costs.
 I strongly encourage all students to fill out the Free Application for Federal Student Aid (FAFSA) at the same time they apply to graduate school.
 Filling out the form doesn’t commit you to anything but it can give you more options when the time comes.